mannd/morbidmeter-android/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+The skull icon is in the public domain.
+Source and documentation is [here](http://http://www.clker.com/clipart-80943.html).

 ## Author
 David Mann
 [mannd@epstudiossoftware.com](mailto:mannd@epstudiossoftware.com)